Buildstarted/buildstarted.com/_posts/2010-08-11-entity-framework-and-lazy-loading.md

 title: Entity Framework and lazy loading
 ---

-<h2>Entity Framework and virtual properties</h2>
+##Entity Framework and virtual properties

-<p>Some of you may have come across a situation where you've created your model and found that one of the properties is null when you were expecting a value.</p>
+Some of you may have come across a situation where you've created your model and found that one of the properties is null when you were expecting a value.

-<p>Here's a simple setup that would produce the error:</p>
+Here's a simple setup that would produce the error:

 <pre><code>public class Person {
     public int PersonID { get; set; }